Dirlewanger Brigade: Slovakia

 The regiment played a large part in putting down the rebellion by 30 October.
-The unit was still considered understrength even after grown into a four-battalion force, prompting Dirlewanger to seek additional manpower.
-Before their departure from Warsaw, the strength of the unit was approximately less than 4500 men after receiving the nearly 2000 probationary troops from Wehrmacht prison, detention facilities and punishment cells.
+The unit was still considered under strength even after having grown into a four-battalion force, prompting Dirlewanger to seek additional manpower.
+Before their departure from Warsaw, the strength of the unit was slightly under 4500 men, having gained nearly 2000 probationary troops from Wehrmacht prisons, detention facilities and punishment cells.

-On 7 October, Dirlewanger toured several concentration camps in search of recruits for his understrength unit.
+On 7 October, Dirlewanger toured several concentration camps in search of recruits for his under strength unit.
 During his visit to the Flossenbürg Concentration Camp, he met with the camp's commandant, SS-Sturmbannführer Egon Zill.
 Zill proposed an idea to Dirlewanger: to recruit Communist and Socialist prisoners into his ranks.
-SS-Gruppenführer Richard Glück and SS-Standartenführer Hermann Pister also had advised Dirlewanger to try form a unit consisting of former political opponent of the Nazi Party.
+SS-Gruppenführer Richard Glück and SS-Standartenführer Hermann Pister had also advised Dirlewanger to try to form a unit consisting of former political opponents of the Nazi Party.
 Dirlewanger wrote a letter to Himmler, requesting approval for the idea of recruiting political prisoners into his unit.
 On 15 October 1944, Himmler approved the request.

 With the Slovak National Uprising still ongoing, the regiment was deployed to Slovakia.
-On 10 October 1944, they began its rail movement toward Slovakia and reach Nitra by 12 October.
-On 16 October 1944, elements of the regiment were strafed and bombed by several LaGG-5 planes belonging to the Slovakian Air Force near the train station at Diviaky.
+According to Hermann Höfle, the regiment was sent to Slovakia upon the expressed request of Gottlob Berger.
+On 10 October 1944, they began to move toward Slovakia on trains, and reached Nitra by 12 October.
+On 16 October 1944, elements of the regiment were strafed and bombed by several LaGG-5 planes belonging to the Slovak Air Force near the train station at Diviaky.
 On the same day, Dirlewanger received his long-awaited Knight's Cross in Krakow.
 On 18 October 1944, the regiment launched an assault to capture the area near Ostro Mountain.
 Two days later, they renewed the attack but made little to no progress against the determined defenders.
 On 25 October, the regiment finally succeeded in capturing the towns of Biely Potok and Necpaly after intense fighting.
-Between 27 and 30 October, the regiment continued its operations, engaging in relentless combat against Slovakian partisans in the surrounding areas.
+Between 27 and 30 October, the regiment continued its operations, engaging in relentless combat against Slovak partisans in the surrounding areas.
 By 30 October, Banská Bystrica had been fully taken, and the resistance had been completely crushed, allowing the regiment to continue their formation in the town of Revúca.
 As part of their usual anti-partisan duties, the regiment proceeded to eliminate any remaining small elements of partisans who had fled into the surrounding areas.
-The SS-Sonderregiment Dirlewanger is recognized as a brigade on 13 November 1944 by the SS-Führungshauptamt and it was retitled as SS-Sturmbrigade Dirlewanger.
+The SS-Sonderregiment Dirlewanger was recognized as a brigade on 13 November 1944 by the SS-Führungshauptamt, and it was retitled as SS-Sturmbrigade Dirlewanger.
 However, it was only official on paper and only came fully into effect in December.
 Eventually, the Brigade received new officers to fill its leadership positions in the newly raised regiment.